The Clerk's Office will be closed on Thursday, November 28th & Friday, November 29th, in observance of Thanksgiving

 The Family Division accepts filings for Adoptions, Termination of Parental Rights (TPR), Paternity, Child Support, Dissolution of Marriage, Name Change, Annulment’s and Emancipation's.

-Parent Education and Family Stabilization Course Provider list - As required by Florida Statute 61.21, and referenced in AO-2019-15-UFC - Adopting and Authorizing the Use of a Status Quo Temporary Order in Dissolution of Marriage and Paternity Actions, a list of approved Parent Education and Family Stabilization Course Providers can be found on the Florida Department of Children and Families Services website.
+Parent Education and Family Stabilization Course Provider list - As required by Florida Statute 61.21, and referenced in AO-2019-15-UFC - Adopting and Authorizing the Use of a Status Quo Temporary Order in Dissolution of Marriage and Paternity Actions, a list of approved Parent Education and Family Stabilization Course Providers can be found on the Florida Department of Children and Families website.

 Adoptions and Termination of Parental Rights